ministryofjustice/security-guidance/docs/email-blocklist-process.md

 # Email blocking process

-The Ministry of Justice \(MoJ\) manages a number of different mail platforms, including infrastructure in Google Workspace, as well as Microsoft Exchange \(on-premise\) and Microsoft Cloud platforms.
+The manages a number of different mail platforms, including infrastructure in , as well as Microsoft Exchange \(on-premise\) and Microsoft Cloud platforms.

 There are numerous reasons that email might be blocked.
 An email matching the criteria on a blocklist is only one reason.